AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-client-server-options.md

 >Extended authentication is supported on Apple Mac OS X with Adobe Acrobat release 11.0.6 and above.

 1. Obtain the sample WAR file deploy it.
 See the installation guide appropriate for your application server.
-1. Ensure that the forms server has a fully qualified name instead of IP addresses as the base URL and that it is a HTTPS URL.
+1. Ensure that the Forms Server has a fully qualified name instead of IP addresses as the base URL and that it is a HTTPS URL.
 See [Server configuration settings](configuring-client-server-options.md#server-configuration-settings).
 1. Enable Extended Authentication from the Server Configuration page.
 See [Server configuration settings](configuring-client-server-options.md#server-configuration-settings).
 1. Add the required SSO redirect URLs in the User Management configuration file.
 See [Add SSO redirect URLs for extended authentication](configuring-client-server-options.md#add-sso-redirect-urls-for-extended-authentication).